mukul-raj/my-dashboard/README.md

 React Admin Dashboard

+This project is a Responsive Admin Dashboard built using React (Vite) and Tailwind CSS.
+It demonstrates the use of reusable components, data visualization, and modular design for a modern web application interface.

+Objectives:-

+• To design a clean and responsive admin    interface

+• To implement reusable React components

+• To integrate charts for traffic/location analytics

+• To provide multiple sections under a user profile

+Key Features:-

+• Sidebar navigation

-A modern Admin Dashboard built with React, Vite, and Tailwind CSS, featuring reusable components like Sidebar, User Profile Tabs (Overview, Projects, Campaigns, Documents, Followers), and Location Traffic visualization.
+• User Profile tabs (Overview, Projects, Campaigns, Documents, Followers)

- Features:

-• Built with React + Vite for blazing fast     development.

-• Styled with Tailwind CSS.

-• Modular components structure (Sidebar, Navbar, LocationTraffic, UserProfileTabs, etc.)

-• Location-based Traffic chart (using Recharts).
+• Location Traffic visualization using charts

-• Tab navigation for User Profile (Overview, Projects, Campaigns, Documents, Followers).

-• Clean & responsive UI.
+• Fully responsive UI with Tailwind CSS

+Technologies Used:-

+• React (Vite)

+• Tailwind CSS

+• Recharts (for charts)